Comparison of Metrics Between Monitoring and 8x8 Analytics for Contact Center for 8x8 Contact Center

-This topic compares the metrics provided by the existing Monitoring feature in Virtual Contact Center (“Monitoring”) with the metrics offered by the brand new 8x8 Analytics for Virtual Contact Center (“Analytics”).
+This topic compares the metrics provided by the existing Monitoring feature in 8x8 Contact Center (“Monitoring”) with the metrics offered by the brand new 8x8 Analytics for Contact Center.
 As we have taken into account customer input and industry best practices when defining report derivations for Analytics, there will be slight differences between Monitoring and Analytics.
 Additionally, Analytics will include metric definitions which historically have not been available.

 The document covers the following information:

 - Metrics that exist in Monitoring but not in Analytics